 - Center Converging: Bowing walls or settlement

 other foundation problems may also cause floor

-- Shrinkage Cracks: Appear in the middle of the floor or around objects in floor when the concrete is improperly mixed or when extremely high temperatures occur.
+- Shrinkage Cracks: Appear in the middle of the floor or around objects in the floor when the concrete is improperly mixed or when extremely high temperatures occur.

-- Expansion Cracks: Occur in slabs adjacent to wall or other structure during extreme temperature changes and can be accompanied by chipping and flaking.
+- Expansion Cracks: Occur in slabs adjacent to a wall or other structure during extreme temperature changes and can be accompanied by chipping and flaking.